dianab03/ZFrac-NN/MIDTERM_PROGRESS_REPORT.md

 When we look at natural objects like leaves, clouds, or cracks in materials, they often have a special property: they look similar at different zoom levels.
 This is called **fractal geometry**, and we can measure it using something called the **fractal dimension**.

-**The big question:** Do modern image recognition systems (CNNs) automatically learn to recognize these fractal patterns, or do we need to teach them explicitly?
+**The question is:** Do CNNs automatically learn to recognize these fractal patterns, or do we need to teach them explicitly?

 Our project tests this by:
 - Extracting fractal measurements from images ourselves